Shape attitudes.

 the human brain is not a computer

 Humans are not perfectly rational creatures.
 Our brains were not built to maximize accuracy, but rather to find an optimal equilibrium between accuracy and effort.
-As a result, people are prone to a set of common cognitive errors that are both systematic in nature and predictable in direction.
-Understanding the pattern of cognitive errors, biases, and heuristics to which we are most susceptible allows us to better anticipate how one will think and behave and, consequently, position us to better influence those processes.
+As a result, people are prone to a set of common cognitive “errors” that are both systematic in nature and predictable in direction.
+Understanding the patterns of the cognitive biases and heuristics to which we are all susceptible allows us to better anticipate how one will think and behave and, consequently, position us to better influence those processes.

 principle 2: